 - Inflammation of the stomach and lungs, liver, and spleen.

 - Typhoid fever.

-Plasters were paste-like mixtures, made from a variety of ingredients, including substances such as cow dung.
+Plasters were paste-like mixtures made from various ingredients, including substances such as cow dung.
 They were applied to the chest or back of a person suffering from a cold or internal pain, including pneumonia.

 Often they were poultices with blisters.
-The poultices were made with bread and milk and, sometimes, other ingredients such as potatoes, onions, herbs and linseed oil were added.
+The applications were made with bread and milk, and, sometimes, other ingredients such as potatoes, onions, herbs, and linseed oil were added.

 Smoking consisted of dosing a patient with emetics to produce vomiting.
 It is believed that the practice of vomiting relieves the tension in the arteries and expels the poisons from the body.

 Sweating is a treatment in which patients sweat the poisons that caused their disease.

 The practice of fumigation was one of the most common, to administer a type of drug in the breathing apparatus with everything that could be smoked, solved, pulverized, and gasified.

 Among its numerous remedies that are recommended to enter into the delicate structure of the lungs, through its multiform poisons, there were substances as healthy as opium, cubebs, belladonna, iodine, calomel, corrosive sublimate, sugar of lead, hellebore, aconite, partridges of dogs, tobacco, arsenic, antimony, nitro, etc.

 Purging is a treatment that induces the evacuation of the patient’s intestines with powerful laxatives, which were done to cleanse the body of toxins or irritants.